-In addition, while we have not experienced significant supply chain challenges, so far, we continue to closely manage and monitor developments in our supply chain.
+While we have not experienced significant supply chain challenges, so far, we continue to closely manage and monitor developments in our supply chain.
 We remain on track for our approximately \$400 million capital investment as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2019.
-However, the continued progression of and global response to the COVID-19 pandemic increases the risk of delays in construction activities and equipment deliveries related to our capital projects, including potential delays in obtaining permits from government agencies, resulting in a potential deferral of capital expenditures.
+The continued progression of and global response to the COVID-19 pandemic increases the risk of delays in construction activities and equipment deliveries related to our capital projects, including potential delays in obtaining permits from government agencies, resulting in a potential deferral of capital expenditures.

-Given the rapid and evolving nature of the COVID-19 pandemic, the extent of any such impacts is uncertain.
+The ongoing impacts of the COVID-19 pandemic remain uncertain.
 Further extension of the slowdown of the United States' economic growth, demand for commodities and/or material changes in governmental policy may continue to result in lower economic growth with lower demand for electricity and natural gas, as well as the ability of various customers, contractors, suppliers and other business partners to fulfill their obligations.
 These impacts could have a material adverse effect on our results of operations, financial condition and prospects.

 Liquidity - We continue to maintain adequate liquidity to operate our business and fund our ongoing capital program.
-As of June 30, 2020, our total net liquidity was approximately \$368.5 million, including \$7.5 million of cash and \$361.0 million of revolving credit facility availability.
-Our \$400 million revolving credit facility, which expires December 12, 2021, contains an accordion feature that allows us to increase our liquidity another \$25 million under certain conditions.
-We also have a \$25 million credit facility that provides swing-line borrowing capability, which expires March 27, 2022.

-During the second quarter of 2020, as a precautionary measure to increase our cash position and preserve financial flexibility in light of uncertainty in the markets, we accessed the capital markets in two transactions:
+As of September 30, 2020, our total net liquidity was approximately \$357.5 million, including \$3.5 million of cash and \$354.0 million of revolving credit facility availability.
+During the second quarter of 2020, as precautionary measures to increase our cash position and preserve financial flexibility in light of uncertainty in the markets, we accessed the capital markets in two transactions:

 - On April 3, 2020, we entered into a \$100 million 364-Day Term Loan Credit Agreement (Term Loan), with two of our relationship banks, and borrowed the full amount under the Term Loan.
-Borrowings from this facility allow us to meet our temporarily increased targeted minimum liquidity threshold of \$200 million, up from our long-standing \$100 million level; - On May 15, 2020, we issued \$150 million principal amount 10-year, 3.21% first mortgage bonds.
+Borrowings from this facility allow us to meet our temporarily increased targeted minimum liquidity threshold of \$200 million, up from our long-standing \$100 million level; and - On May 15, 2020, we issued \$150 million principal amount 10-year, 3.21% first mortgage bonds.